Les Corts station

-Les Corts is a station in the Barcelona Metro network, in the Les Corts district of Barcelona, from which it takes its name.
+Les Corts (/ca/) is a station in the Barcelona Metro network, in the Les Corts district of Barcelona, from which it takes its name.
 It is served by line L3.

 The station is located under Carrer de Joan Güell, between Travessera de les Corts and Carrer de can Bruixa, and is some 800 m from the Camp Nou, home of La Liga club FC Barcelona.
 The station has two 95 m long side platforms.

 The station opened in 1975, along with the other stations of the section of L3 between Zona Universitària and Sants Estació stations.
 This section was originally operated separately from L3, and known as L3b, until the two sections were joined in 1982.